narayananvenk/react-native-paypal/README.md

 		</tr>
 	</table>

-2. isProcessable(&lt;params object&gt;)
+2. isProcessable(&lt;params object&gt;, &lt;callback&gt;)

 	Checks if the payment object can be processed.
-It will return false for cases such as negative amount, currency string not recognized etc.
+The callback returns false for cases such as negative amount, currency string not recognized etc.

 	<table>
 		<tr>